 Crystals in the joints

 An acute gout attack is anything but a mild discomfort, and is so debilitatingly painful, that patients can barely walk on the affected foot.
 A gout attack is brought on when uric acid levels in the blood rise and cause crystals to form in a joint.
-This leads to significant inflammation in the joint.
+This leads to significant inflammation and joint pain.

 Read: Coffee may fight gout